Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 UNIWORLD 2019 GLOBAL KICK-OFF

-I just returned from our Uniworld 2019 Kick-Off meeting in Düsseldorf, Germany—our annual event
+I just returned from our Uniworld 2019 Kick-Off meeting in Düsseldorf, Germany—our

 that jumpstarts the sailing season.
 Our staff and crew joined together onboard the River